leolanese/leolanese/README.md

 # Professional Profile

-**🧑💻 Software Engineer**
+**💻 Software Engineer**
 "My job isn't just to write code, it is to `to build products that make a better life of our users`. 🚀

 **👥 Software Engineering Manager**
 "I embrace **Agile methodologies** 🔄 and **Servant Leadership** ❤️ and `Agile Project Management` (AgilePM), guided by the principles of `Situational Leadership` and `Servant Leadership`.
 I'm a well-rounded leader 🛠️ who thrives in ambiguity and wears many hats.
-My technical expertise is matched by soft skills: encoraging collaboration, mentoring teams, and aligning engineering efforts with business goals.
+My technical expertise is matched by soft skills: encoraging collaboratio 🤝, mentoring teams 🏫, and aligning engineering efforts with business goals 📋.
 My focus?
-Aligning technical 📈 with team empowerment 👥 to hit goals 🎯."
+Aligning technical skills 📈 with team empowerment 👥 to hit goals 🎯."

 <br /><br />